Topological arguments for Kolmogorov complexity: Combination with Muchnik's technique

+(all the equalities and inequalities are understood with $O(\log n)$ precision).
+It is now easy to see that the mutual information $I(p_l:q_m)$ for all $l$ and $m$ such that $l+m=\KS(a,b)$ is $O(\log n)$, otherwise $p_l$ and $q_m$ would contain not enough information to reconstruct $a$ and $b$. \end{proof}

-To prove the theorem we need to combine the argument from Theorem~\ref{thm2} and Lemma~\ref{lemma}.
-Let $a'$ and $b'$ be the strings from Lemma.
-For every pair $(l,m)$ of integers such that $0\le l\le |a'|$ and $0\le m\le |b'|$ we define
+Now we are ready to finish the proof of Theorem~\ref{thm3}, combining the argument used for Theorem~\ref{thm2} and Lemma~\ref{lemma}.
+Let $p$ and $q$ be the strings provided by this Lemma.
+For every pair $(l,m)$ of integers such that $0\le l\le |p|$ and $0\le m\le |q|$ we define

 Similarly to the proof of Theorem~\ref{thm2}, we consider the mapping